sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Mounting WebDAV with Mountain duck
 ----------------------------------

 Mountain Duck is a WebDAV client that can mount WebDAV in OS-X and Windows.
-We've had some mixed results using it with dCache, so you should to test it before trusting it with your data.
+We've had some mixed results using it with dCache, so you should test it before trusting it with your data.
 You can find it at https://mountainduck.io/.